vuthetruhub-star/brand-guide/EXAMPLE_D1AGENCY.md

 - **Texture Usage:** Use texture as controlled atmosphere, not nostalgic decoration

 ### UI Behavior
-- **Contrast Strategy:** Keep green-on-black as the core identity, with careful use of layered surfaces to avoid visual fatigue
+- **Contrast Strategy:** Keep green-on-black as the core identity, with layered surfaces and improved text hierarchy to reduce visual fatigue
-- **Text Usage:** Use pure terminal green for headings, active states and key UI messaging; use muted green for longer reading
+- **Text Usage:** Use pure terminal green for headings, active states and key UI messaging; use muted green for body copy and long-form reading
+- **Readability Priority:** Readability and ease of interaction come before visual severity
 - **Glow Usage:** Keep glow local, sharp and intentional; never wash the interface in neon
 - **Motion Tone:** Controlled, deliberate, technical; avoid chaotic or overly dramatic movement
-- **Structure Tone:** Prioritize clarity, alignment and modularity over decorative personality
+- **Structure Tone:** Prioritize clarity, alignment, modularity and ease of use over visual aggressiveness

 ### Do's
-- Use Termina consistently across the system for strong brand identity
+- Use Orbitron for display and headline typography
+- Use Barlow for body copy, interface text and readable content areas
+- Use Space Mono for labels, tags, code-like accents and system metadata
 - Keep the green-on-black hacker palette as the core visual signature
-- Use 0px radius as the default layout rule
-- Apply asymmetric corner rounding selectively to create intentional visual accents
+- Use rounded borders on interactive and content surfaces to improve usability
-- Keep the interface minimal, structured and technology-first
+- Keep the interface structured, modern and technology-first
 - Use CRT effects at a moderate level only
 - Use high contrast in hero and headings, but softer hierarchy in body content
-- Use generous spacing to keep the interface readable and modern
+- Use generous spacing to keep the interface readable and easy to navigate
-- Use uppercase for labels and buttons where it improves hierarchy
+- Use uppercase selectively for labels, buttons and system-style text
-- Build visual interest through structure, contrast, and selective asymmetry

 ### Don'ts
-- Don’t use fully rounded cards or a softened rounded UI system
-- Don’t introduce retro, nostalgic, or vintage visual language
+- Don’t use retro, nostalgic, or vintage visual language
 - Don’t overuse glitch, flicker, scanlines or cursor animations
 - Don’t make every text element pure neon green
 - Don’t apply heavy glow to entire sections or large surfaces
 - Don’t use gradients, glossy effects or colorful decorative accents outside the green system
-- Don’t use playful rounded iconography that weakens the technology feel
+- Don’t use overly sharp, dense layouts that reduce usability
 - Don’t overcrowd layouts with excessive terminal frames or noisy overlays
 - Don’t use stock photography that breaks the high-tech brand language
+- Don’t use decorative fonts outside the defined typography system
 ```